Skip to main content

 Creating headings in Typecase

-How to use headings to structure your content on University web pages.
+How to use headings to structure your content and improve the accessibility of University web pages.

-We use headings on web pages to add structure to our content and make it accessible to everyone.
+We use headings on web pages to structure our content and make it accessible to everyone.

-Well-structured content makes our web pages and the information on them easier to find, read, and understand.
+Well-structured and well-written headings make web pages and the information on them easier to find, read, and understand.

 Use the correct heading hierarchy